Marvin Minsky

 This idea makes Minsky newly relevant in the age of AI agents.
 Modern systems often look unitary at the chat interface while hiding tool routers, memory systems, retrieval modules, safety classifiers, model ensembles, planners, evaluators, and execution layers underneath.
 The user sees one voice; the machine may be a managed society.

 The Society of Mind should not be treated as a completed neuroscience or modern machine-learning theory.
 Its value is architectural and philosophical.
 It makes intelligence plural, procedural, and governed.
-It asks what kind of coordination must exist behind coherent behavior.
+It asks what kind of coordination must exist behind coherent behavior, and what breaks when no part of the system has a full account of the whole.

 Modern Relevance